Hourly (non-exempt) employees

 Salaried (exempt) employees including faculty, professional staff, research assistants, teaching assistants, graduate assistants and scholarship/fellowship recipients are paid on the last working day of the month.
 Monthly employees’ salary (annual or per term) is divided by the number of months that they will be employed during the year/term and paid out in even installments.
 Salaried employees are not paid on a lag basis, meaning that when you receive your pay check, it will represent payment for all services performed during the current month through the last day of the month.
 Partial months worked are pro-rated based on the number of days worked out of the number of available work days in that calendar month.
 Please see the payroll processing schedules for a complete listing of pay periods and pay dates.

-Salaried employees who are eligible to receive paid time off must report any time off taken during the calendar month.
-All other salaried employees do not have any time reporting requirements.
-Exempt employees’ time off is reported using the Exempt Leave Reporting system, available through DrexelOne.
-Time off reported through Exempt Leave Reporting must be reviewed and approved by your supervisor.
-Please see instructions for submitting and approving leave reports.
-Please note that the system will automatically lock you out as of the “Submit by Date” indicated at the top of your online leave report.
-To avoid being locked out of the system before you can report your hours; you should complete and submit your online timesheet by the end of the day on the last day of the month.
+Please note that the system will automatically lock you out as of the “Submit by Date” indicated at the top of your online timesheet.
+To avoid being locked out of the system before you can submit your hours; complete and submit your online timesheet by the end of the day on the last day of the pay period.

 All employees should check with their supervisor for additional departmental time reporting requirements.